gabireze/mass-unfollow-on-twitch/README.md

 To use the extension:

 1. Make sure you are logged in to your Twitch account.
-2. Make sure your twitch language is in English.
-3. Click the extension icon in the Chrome toolbar.
+2. Click the extension icon in the Chrome toolbar.
-4. Click the "Start" button.
+3. Click the "Start" button.
-5. Follow the prompts to initiate the mass unfollow process.
+4. Follow the prompts to initiate the mass unfollow process.
-6. Keep the tab open until the process is complete.
+5. Keep the tab open until the process is complete.
 Closing the tab will interrupt the process.

 ## Important Note